It is almost the end of 2012, and I think many of us are

 wonderful window of opportunity.

-yourself you want to change, and what you feel is fine just the way it is.
+For us, the first step is to determine what it is about ourselves, and even our business, we want to change, and what we feel is fine just the way it is.
 Like with any big decision, creating that “pro

 and con” list can help.
 Remember, this